important alert

 Learn about our sanctuary city status, efforts to block federal overreach: Portland.gov/Federal

-Dr. Martin Luther King, Jr. School Park
+Dr. Martin Luther King Jr. School Park

-Park
+Label: Park

 Pollinator Patch Project

-Portland Parks and Recreation is performing a habitat restoration and enhancement project in the landscaping beds around the sports courts in collaboration with Dr. Martin Luther King Jr. Elementary School.
+Portland Parks & Recreation is performing a habitat restoration and enhancement project in the landscaping beds around the sports courts in collaboration with Dr. Martin Luther King Jr. Elementary School.
 Newly planted garden beds will increase biodiversity and attract beneficial pollinators like hummingbirds and butterflies!

 Project Timeline

-December 2025 - January 2026: Beds will rest throughout the winter months.
+December 2025 - February 2026: Beds will rest throughout the winter months.
 Any needed soil amendments (improvements) will be added.

-February 2026 - March 2026: Plant installation begins.
+March 2026 - April 2026: Plant installation begins.
 This is weather-dependent, and the actual installation timeline may vary.

 Do you have questions about this project?
 Email the East Developed Parks Coordinator, Kimberléa Ruffu (they/them), at kimberlea.ruffu@portlandoregon.gov.